Business Technical Assistance and Financing Plan

 • The Kootenay Association for Science & Technology (KAST) provides support to science and technology businesses.
 Sometimes, a fee is required for KAST programs.
 More information: https://kast.com/

-• Sources of financing for businesses would include traditional banks (CIBC, RBC, BMO, Canada Trust, Scotia Bank), credit unions (KSCU and Nelson and District Credit Union – Rossland branch), the West Kootenay – Boundary Investment Coop, Community Futures Greater Trail, Columbia Basin Trust, Western Diversification Canada and Southern Interior Development Initiative Trust.
+• Sources of financing for businesses would include traditional banks (CIBC, RBC, BMO, Canada Trust, Scotia Bank), credit unions (KSCU and Nelson and District Credit Union – Rossland branch), the West Kootenay – Boundary Investment Coop, Community Futures South Kootenay, Columbia Basin Trust, Western Diversification Canada and Southern Interior Development Initiative Trust.
 Note, that loan approvals are never guaranteed and the provision of grants during or after a disaster is at the discretion of the funder, and this ERAP plan has no control over the availability of grants and loans.
 More Information: https://www.workbc.ca/employer-resources/funding-and-programs/loans-grants-and-funding.aspx

 • Additional funding sources may be available through federal and provincial governments for business recovery.
 Assistance from case management organizations will likely be necessary for these programs to have the maximum recovery potential.